ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

 ## **gn check <out_dir> [<label_pattern>] [\--force]**

 ```
+  GN's include header checker validates that the includes for C-like
+  source files match the build dependency graph.

   "gn check" is the same thing as "gn gen" with the "--check" flag
   except that this command does not write out any build files.
 It's
   intended to be an easy way to manually trigger include file checking.